 Pancreatic neuroendocrine tumors

-Pancreatic cancers that start in the endocrine cells are called pancreatic neuroendocrine tumors (NETs).
-They are also known as neuroendocrine tumors of the pancreas or islet cell tumors.
+Tumors that start in the endocrine cells of the pancreas are called pancreatic NETs.
+They are also known as neuroendocrine tumors of the pancreas or islet cell tumors, and they are different from pancreatic ductal adenocarcinoma.

 NETs can be either malignant (cancer) or benign (not cancer).

-Malignant pancreatic NETs are very rare, accounting for about 1 percent of newly diagnosed pancreatic cancers.
+Malignant pancreatic NETs are very rare, accounting for about 1 percent of newly diagnosed cancers in the pancreas.
 Some secrete hormones (functional NETs), and others don’t (nonfunctional NETs).

 There are several types of NETs, named for the type of endocrine cell where they began.
 The most common functional NETs are: